 SMEs: see Fire

-Unfortunately, the appearance and duration of these phenomena cannot usually be forecast, with the exception of power cuts announced by the supplier or by the logistics service responsible for the building.
+Unfortunately, the appearance and duration of these phenomena cannot usually be forecast, except for power cuts announced by the supplier or by the logistics service responsible for the building.

 A power cut could be malicious or it could result from an unintended action, and also by natural phenomena such as storms, etc;

-The risk of damage depends on the severity of the power cut, as some equipment is capable of managing this type of phenomena so as to properly complete outstanding transactions.
+The risk of damage depends on the severity of the power cut, as some equipment is capable of managing this type of phenomenon so as to properly complete outstanding transactions.

 The consequences can be many and varied: